dineshkummarc/Stand.ard.iz.er/README.md

 Size
 -----
-At the moment it's around 53k (original source) and approx 12k minified (+ even smaller when you use GZIP!) and on top of that you might not need all the included features so it'll be even less!
+At the moment it's around 53k (original source), approx 12k minified and approx 4.8k with GZIP compression! + on top of that you might not need all the included features so it'll be even less!

+Note: the reason I say 'approx' is because the features are constantly changing at the moment (as I find time to work on it) and so the size fluctuates.

 Concerns?
 ---------